xmniu/HcalRecoTesting/README.md

 # HcalRecoTesting
-Standalone versions for testing of HCAL reconstruction of both offline and HLT implementations.
+Standalone versions for fast testing of HCAL reconstruction of both offline and HLT implementations.